 and, since 1991, known as Oleksandrivka, in the Khustskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Oleksandrivka are Shandorova, Alekszandrovka, Sándorfalva, Olekszandvika, Aleksandrówka and Olexandriwka.

-Oleksandrivka is located about 10 miles ESE of Khust (Huszt).
+Oleksandrivka is located about ten miles east-southeast of Khust (Huszt).

 Jews probably settled in Oleksandrivka at the turn of the 18th century.

 In 1830, the Jewish population was 41, and there were 4 FUCHS families living in Oleksandrivka, namely: Meir, Itzik, Shabsai and Shulom FUCHS, who were probably family of each other.
 Shulom FUCHS' wife was Brocho bas Yakov who died in 1848 and is buried in Oleksandrivka.
 They had 2 sons, Mordechai and Shlomo.

 In 1880, the Jewish population increased to 183 and by 1910, the Jewish population increased to 382.